CloudLabsAI-Azure/apim-lab/apim-lab/4-policy-expressions/policy-expressions-4-1-cors.md

     </policies>
     ```

-### Now, click on Next from the lower right corner to move on to the next page.
+### Now, click on Next from the lower right corner to move on to the next page for further tasks.